dark7god/pulsar/README.md

 Create a tcp server on given host (use 0.0.0.0 to bind on all IPs) and port.
 When a new connection arrives a coroutine is spawned running the handler function which is passed a ***TCP Client***.
+The client will be properly closed when the function ends.

 ***server:start()***